jamarphi/pen_engine/README.md

 For getting this specific version of the ndk you have to install Android Studio, open pen_engine/ext/platforms/android as a project, go to Android Studio preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools and check the version number under NDK.

+If on Windows, use power shell and cd into the build core directory of the ndk:

+    cd C:/Users/user/AppData/Local/Android/Sdk/ndk/20.0.5594570/build/core

+Then use note pad to edit the build-binary.mk file there:

+    notepad build-binary.mk

+Inside this file, go to line 713 and remove this:

+    $(call generate-list-file,$(linker_options),$(linker_list_file))

+Update it to this:

+    $(call generate-list-file,$(call escape-backslashes,$(linker_options)),$(linker_list_file))

 Also set your java jdk path in the gradle.properties file:

     Linux:  org.gradle.java.home=/usr/lib/jvm/java-11-openjdk-amd64